Rose Frisch: Research

 Focusing on the role of adipose tissue (fat) in fertility, Frisch discovered that low body fat (under 17%) could cause infertility, late menarche, and oligomenorrhea.
 This discovery was published in the journal Science in 1974.
-She also discovered that athletes were at lower risk of breast cancer.
+In her work with Grace Wyshak she also discovered that athletes were at lower risk of breast cancer.

 Frisch began her research career as a doctoral student at the University of Wisconsin, where she worked with Drosophila melanogaster.
 After her doctorate, she became a human computer for the Manhattan Project.
 Once her children were older, she took a research position at the Harvard Center for Population and Development Studies in Cambridge, Massachusetts.
 Frisch remained at Harvard for the rest of her career, studying swimmers, dancers, and other athletes to learn how body fat affects fertility and the propensity for diseases such as breast cancer.

-Until she passed, she was involved with the Cambridge-based Center for Population and Development Studies of the Harvard T.H.
+Before her death, Frisch was involved with the Cambridge-based Center for Population and Development Studies of the Harvard T.H.
 Chan School of Public Health.